 Evaluation theme Weight Score (0-5)

 1. Business concept viability

 Is the business concept relevant, i.e. does it provide a solution to an identified climate problem in the target area of the project?
 Is the business concept's viability from an economic, technical, social and environmental perspective convincingly described?
 Does the concept note convincingly explain how the business concept will contribute to the fulfilment of the SDGs and create positive development benefits for the target beneficiaries?
-Is the long-term plan for the business concept beyond NCF project scope realistic, convincing and geared towards commercial viability?
-40% 0-5
+Is the long-term plan for the business concept geared towards commercial viability?
+30% 0-15

+2. Innovativeness

+Is the climate solution and/or the business concept innovative based on NCF's definition of innovation, i.e. does it have the potential to improve the quality of life for vulnerable people and tackle climate change in developing countries more effectively than existing approaches?
+Is the innovativeness well-described and convincing?
+30% 0-15

-2. Climate change relevance
+3. Climate change relevance

-Is the business concept climate-relevant i.e. will it mitigate climate change and/or contribute to increased resilience to climate change?
+Is the concept climate-relevant i.e. will it mitigate climate change and/or contribute to increased resilience to climate change?
 Is the proposed climate solution(s) relevant and feasible given the proposed approach, scope, time frame and financial resources of the project?
-30% 0-5

-3. Innovativeness

-Is the business concept innovative based on NCF's definition of innovation, i.e. does it have the potential to improve the quality of life for vulnerable people and tackle climate change in developing countries more effectively than existing approaches?
-Is the innovativeness well-described and convincing?
-20% 0-5
+20% 0-10

-4. Justification for grant financing 10% 0-5
+4. Justification for grant financing

 Is the need for NCF grant financing well-justified and conclusive?
-10 /0 0-3
+Is the project concept feasible, realistic and convincing?
+20% 0-10

-TOTAL 100% Max 20
+TOTAL 100% Max 50

-^{} Highly satisfactory (5); Satisfactory (4), Marginally satisfactory (3); Marginally unsatisfactory (2); Unsatisfactory (1); Highly unsatisfactory (0)
+Highly satisfactory (5); Satisfactory (4), Marginally satisfactory (3); Marginally unsatisfactory (2); Unsatisfactory (1); Highly unsatisfactory (0)

-Applications with more than 25% in co-financing of the requested NCF grant will receive a higher score.
+Applications with more than 30% in co-financing of the requested NCF grant will receive a higher score.
 For the co-financing, there are an additional 3 points that can be added to the total score.
 The following scoring principles will apply:

 Co-financing Additional score

-25% 0
+25-29% 0

-26-39% 1
+30-49% 1

-40-99% 2
+50-99% 2

 ≥100% 3